Japan beats Uzbekistan 2-1 to keep perfect Asian Cup record

 Oman finished third with three points after beating Turkmenistan 3-1 to secure a spot in the knockout stage for the first time.
 It will play Group D winner Iran on Sunday.

-The final two group stage games in Group E will determine the remaining pairings in the knockout stage.

-Saudi Arabia meets Qatar to close the group stage in a highly charged game amid the political tensions between the two nations while Lebanon faces North Korea.
+In Group E In Sharjah, Lebanon got its first win, 4-0 against North Korea and both teams are eliminated.

-After Japan routed Uzbekistan in their last two Asian Cup games, 4-0 in 1996 and 8-1 in 2000, it looked like a different story on Thursday when Eldor Shomurodov put Uzbekistan 1-0 ahead five minutes before the interval with his fourth goal of the tournament.
+After Japan routed Uzbekistan in their last two Asian Cup games, 4-0 in 1996 and 8-1 in 2000, it looked like a different story on Thursday in Al Ain when Eldor Shomurodov put Uzbekistan 1-0 ahead five minutes before the interval with his fourth goal of the tournament.

 But Yoshinori Muto canceled out that advantage with a header just three minutes later and Tsukasa Shiotani scored the winner in the second half to complete the comeback.

-In Abu Dhabi, Muhsen Al Ghassani and Mohammed Al-Musallami scored for Oman in the second half as the team took its first three points of the tournament.
+In Abu Dhabi’s Mohammed Bin Zayed Stadium, Muhsen Al Ghassani and Mohammed Al-Musallami scored for Oman in the second half as the team took its first three points of the tournament.

 Ahmed Al Mahaijri had put Oman ahead with a free kick 20 minutes into the game before Altymyrat Annadurdyyev equalized later in the first half.